kraussian/gradio-pyvis-demo/README.md

 TODO:

-* A dropdown was added as Gradio Dataframe does not have an event listener returning the row/cell the user has clicked
+- [ ] A Dropdown was added as Gradio Dataframe does not have an event listener returning the row/cell the user has clicked.
+Find a way to remove the Dropdown and make the Dataframe fully interactive